Gonzalo Jara (footballer, born 1985)

-Gonzalo Alejandro Jara Reyes ([ɡonˈsalo ˈxaɾa]; born 29 August 1985) is a Chilean professional footballer who currently plays for Chilean Primera División club Coquimbo Unido.
-He is a versatile defender and can play in either a full-back role or as a centre-back.
+Gonzalo Alejandro Jara Reyes ([ɡonˈsalo ˈxaɾa]; born 29 August 1985) is a Chilean former professional footballer who played as a defender.
+He was a versatile defender and could play in either a full-back role or as a centre-back.

 Formed at Huachipato, he later won three league titles at Colo-Colo.
 In 2009, he moved to England, where he represented West Bromwich Albion, Brighton & Hove Albion and Nottingham Forest, joining Mainz in 2014.

 Jara has played for the Chile national team since 2006, earning over 100 caps.
 He played in two FIFA World Cups (2010 and 2014), and four Copa América, being part of the team that won the title in 2015 and in 2016, in the Copa América Centenario.

 Club career

 Born in Hualpén, Jara made his professional debut in 2003 for Huachipato, where he played until his 2007 transfer to Colo-Colo.

 Colo-Colo agreed to transfer him to English Championship team West Bromwich Albion for a fee of $3 million in August 2009, but the buying club chose not to proceed with the deal.
 However, they later resurrected the deal and Jara signed for Albion for a fee of £1.4 million on a three-year contract on 25 August 2009.
 He scored his first goal for West Brom in a 2–1 away win against Leicester City on 7 November 2009.
 His second came against Arsenal on 25 September 2010, scoring in a 3–2 victory for West Brom at the Emirates Stadium.

 On 21 October 2011, Jara joined Championship side Brighton & Hove Albion on a loan deal initially lasting until January 2012.
 However, on 20 December 2011, West Brom recalled him and two other players also on loan at other clubs due to an injury crisis.
 Jara returned to Brighton & Hove Albion on a loan deal lasting until the end of the season on 31 January 2012.

 He joined another Championship side, Nottingham Forest, on loan until the end of the season on 10 January 2013.
 On 19 June, after his release from West Bromwich, he joined Forest on a permanent one-year deal.
 He was one of seven players released from the club on 27 May 2014.

-On 16 July 2014, he was given a two-year contract with an option for a third year by 1.
-FSV Mainz 05.
+On 16 July 2014, he was given a two-year contract with an option for a third year by Mainz 05.
 On 16 January 2016, he agreed to terminate his contract with them.

+Back in Chile, Jara joined Unión La Calera in September 2021.
+The next year, he switched to Coquimbo Unido, his last club until December 2023.